MAPinedoJr/Active-Directory-Lab/README.md

-# Active Directory Lab
+# Active Directory Home Lab

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Active Directory Home Lab project is aimed to create a controlled domain environment to explore and understand the workings of Active Directory.
+This environment included the integration of Splunk, Kali Linux for penetration testing, and Atomic Red Team for simulating real-world attacks.
+The primary focus was to centralize and analyze logs within the SIEM (Splunk) by generating test telemetry to mimic actual attack scenarios.
+This hands-on project was designed to deepen understanding of domain environments, network security and attacks and provide practical experience.

 ### Skills Learned